haopingku/fpljs/README.md

 # FPLJS
 This is a function programming language (FPL) programming style library for Javascript.
-Which is inspired by Haskell's function programming.
+Which is inspired by Haskell's function programming and some of functions are inspired by Ruby.

 ## usage
 Include by `require()`.